-There is considerable debate in the public square these days about a number of issues that have significant economic components.
+There is considerable debate in the public square these days about several issues with significant economic components.
 Globalization, environmental protection, and aiding the poor are just a few.
-Decisions we make in our personal lives are influenced by our assumptions about economic realities as well.
+Our assumptions about economic realities also influence the decisions we make in our personal lives.
 So how might mainstream economics connect with Christian Values and principles?

-Victor Claar and Robin Klay, both professors of economics at Hope College in Holland, Michigan, published a book last summer called Economics in Christian Perspective: Theory, Policy and Life Choices.
+Victor Claar and Robin Klay, economics professors at Hope College in Holland, Michigan, published a book called Economics in Christian Perspective: Theory, Policy and Life Choices last summer.
 It’s a wonderful read.
-The book has eleven chapters, each devoted to a particular issue like the role of government, creation care, discerning vocation and caring for the poor versus worrying about the income gap.
+The book has eleven chapters, each devoted to a particular issue like the role of government, creation care, discerning vocation, and caring for the poor versus worrying about the income gap.

 The writing style is engaging.
-If you have a just a rudimentary grasp of some basic economic concepts the book should be intelligible.
-If not, you may find yourself having to work some in a couple of spots.
-But what is truly refreshing is the careful and respectful manner in which differing views are presented on some controversial topics even as the authors reveal their takes on issues.
-The book is neither a social justice harangue nor a libertarian manifesto, just solid Christian reflection on the implications of mainstream economic thought.
+The book should be intelligible if you have a rudimentary grasp of some basic economic concepts.
+If not, you may have to work some in a couple of spots.
+But what is truly refreshing is the careful and respectful manner in which differing views are presented on some controversial topics, even as the authors reveal their takes on issues.
+The book is neither a social justice harangue nor a libertarian manifesto, just a solid Christian reflection on the implications of mainstream economic thought.

 The authors conclude the book with “Nine Big Ideas from Economics That Can Help You Be a Good Steward Every Day.”